Freiburg Airport: History

 The aerodrome was established on the site of a military parade ground in the northwest of the city, in the district of Brühl.
 A balloon flight over the soon-to-be aerodrome in 1907 can be referred to as the first instance of flight operations in Freiburg.

 In the 1930s, as the airfield was predominantly used for military purposes, the airport reached its heyday.
 This was due in particular to the Lufthansa operating regular flights to Stuttgart as of 5 July 1926 and to Constance as of 2 July 1930.

 After the end of WWII, the aerodrome was used by French occupation forces for several decades.

 At the end of the 1960s the airport’s future was uncertain.
 Opponents of the airport wanted to use the area for housing development and denounced the noise of the French Army Aviation.
 In 1974 the city council unanimously voted in favour of the preservation and expansion of the airport.

-After long discussions about closing the airport, its existence is o longer at risk.
+After long discussions about closing the airport, its existence is no longer at risk.
 This is due in part to the strong support it received from the citizens of Freiburg during the local referendum of 1995 and to the aerodrome’s importance for the local economy and the Messe Freiburg.
 The decisive factor was and still is the importance of the airfield for the Heart and Lung Centers of the University Medical Center Freiburg.
 The airfield is situated in the immediate surroundings of the hospital and is used for the air transport of organs in the European catchment area.
 Freiburg Airport therefore has an unrestricted night flight permission for air transport of organs.

 Due to new, stricter EU legislation (council ordinance (EEC) No. 3922/91 of 16 December 1991 on the harmonization of technical regulations and administrative procedures in civil aviation), only small or light aircraft were able to land on the existing runway as of 2005, which also affected organ transplant flights for the Freiburg-University-Hospital.
 In 2006 the city council of Freiburg decided to extend the runway in accordance with the ordinance.
 The runway was finally extended to 1400 meters in 2011 and PAPI approach aids were installed on the landing thresholds.

 Two petitions opposing the expansion failed to halt the new development.
 As part of the Pope’s visit to Germany in 2011, Benedict XVI celebrated a large closing service with 100,000 people on the western area of the airfield on September 25, 2011.